thebruce/version-attribute/README.md

 const versionAttribute = require('../lib/versionAttribute')();
 var testPath;

-// We can understand more about what version properties are in the object in the first place.
+// We can understand more about what version properties are in the object
+// in the first place.

-// Use getVersion to see if we have a version at or below the version (1.1.1)
+// Use getVersion to see if we have a version at or below the
-// we provide in this object.
-testPath = versionAttribute.getVersion([1, 1, 1], versionObject);
+// version (1.1.1) we provide in this object. testPath = versionAttribute.getVersion([1, 1, 1], versionObject);
 // testPath is [1,1,1] because that version exists in the object.

-// getVersion will even work if you pass in a version number not in the object. testPath = testPath = versionAttribute.getVersion([1, 1, 2], versionObject);
+// getVersion will even work if you pass in a version number
+// not in the object.
+testPath = testPath = versionAttribute.getVersion([1, 1, 2], versionObject);
-// testPath is [1,1,1] because 1,1,2 doesn't exist but [1,1,1] is a lower version hierarcally.
+// testPath is [1,1,1] because 1,1,2 doesn't exist but [1,1,1] is a lower
+//  version hierarcally.

-// When getVersion can not get an object at the passed path, it will go up a sibling
+// When getVersion can not get an object at the passed path, it will go
-// or parent.
-Once it goes up that sibling or parent it descends down that branch as
+// up a sibling or parent.
+Once it goes up that sibling or parent it
-// far as it can so that
+// descends down that branch as far as it can so that you get the next
-// you get the next highest adjacent version. testPath = testPath = versionAttribute.getVersion([3], versionObject);
+// highest adjacent version.
+testPath = testPath = versionAttribute.getVersion([3], versionObject);
-// testPath is [2,1] because [3] doesn't exist so it goes up a parent to [2] and then
+// testPath is [2,1] because [3] doesn't exist so it goes up a parent
-// down to the lowest child [2,1]
+// to [2] and then down to the lowest child [2,1].

 // You might just want the next lowest version from a version.
 // For that we can use getPreviousClosestVersion.
-This behaves in a similar way \
+This behaves
-// to getVersion but only returns
+// in a similar way to getVersion but only returns version properties
-// version properties below the passed version property.
+// below the passed version property.

 // Get a version path below the given path in the object. testPath = versionAttribute.getPreviousClosestVersion([1,2], versionedObject);
 // testPath is [1,1,1] because it is the next adjacent version.

-// Finally we can learn some information about the properties of the version properties
+// Finally we can learn some information about the properties of the
-// like members and otherProperty in the example above.
+// version properties like members and otherProperty in
+// the example above.

-// We can learn where the highest occurence of a give property exists given the object
+// We can learn where the highest occurence of a give property exists
-// and a starting path.
-The versions we get back conform to the behavior of getVersion
+// given the object and a starting path.
+The versions we get back
-// above and always return the first occurence of a property at or adjacently above the
+// conform to the behavior of getVersion above and always return the
+// first occurence of a property at or adjacently above the version we
-// version we specify.
-Get the highest position of an attribute at the path or below in
+// specify.
+Get the highest position of an attribute at the path or below
-// version, returns [1,1,1]
+// in version, returns [1,1,1]
 testPath = versionAttribute.getVersionHasTarget([2], versionObject, 'members');
-// testPath is [1,1,1] because not finding the members property in version 2, we ascended
+// testPath is [1,1,1] because not finding the members property in v
-// a parent and then deeply descended and continued looking until we found members at
+// version 2, we ascended a parent and then deeply descended and continued
-// version [1,1,1]
+// looking until we found members at version [1,1,1]

 // We can also request that property directly.
 // Get the attribute returns [bronze] var testProperty = versionAttribute([2,1], versionObject, 'otherProperty');
 // testProperty is ['gold].
-We looked for `otherProperty` in 2,1, not finding it
+We looked for `otherProperty` in 2,1,
-// we ascended  to the parent [2], where we also didn't find it.
-So we ascended
+// not finding it we ascended  to the parent [2], where we also didn't find it.
-// a parent [1] where we descended as far as possible to [1,2] where we finally
+// So we ascended a parent [1] where we descended as far as possible to [1,2]
-// found a property `otherProperty` and returned `[gold]`;
+// where we finally found a property `otherProperty` and returned `[gold]`;